ropensci/roweb3/content/blog/2021-07-26-system-calls-r-package/index.md

 ## [0]
 ```

-The package can also handle binary (non text) stdout/stderr, and has various other APIs that are useful when invoking complex programs.
-The `exec_internal()` function buffers and return all the stdout/stderr output back to R (but without ever writing to a file):
+The package can also handle binary (non text) stdout/stderr connections, and has various other APIs that are useful when invoking complex programs.
+The `exec_internal()` function is a wrapper which buffers the stdout/stderr output in R and eventually returns it (without ever writing to a file):

 ```r
 out <- sys::exec_internal('whoami')